TrueRyoB/TestDataGeneator/README.md

 ## About
-Test data generator, specifically for JavaScript in format
+Test data generator, specifically for JavaScript in format (work in progress)
 ~~~js
 const data = [
   {